Are you sick of winter yet and craving some color? Check out the links at the end of the post from the Garden Charmers on our group link up

 I went to Art’s Nursery here in Port Kells just down the road from me to grab up some primulas.
 I love this nursery, the staff is super, they have a cute gift shop and the overall layout is easy to navigate.
 They carry all the bulk landscape materials too…I can pop in and grab a truck load of garden soil or mulch when ever I need it.

-Primrose’s have a lovely scent, even my dog couldn’t help hanging off the truck seat to breath in their heavy fragrance….all the way home as a matter of fact!
+Primrose have a lovely scent, even my best buddy Cooper couldn’t help hanging off the truck seat to breath in their heavy fragrance…. he couldn’t stop sniffing them all the way home as a matter of fact!

-Here’s the deal, I try to use as much as I can with what I got.
+Here’s the deal, I try to make do with what I have on hand.
 I could have gone crazy buying viola’s, dusty miller, skimmia’s etc. But I have a bunch of bulbs in there and I’m just looking for a splash of color to last a couple of weeks.
 So…..

-I spray painted the curly willow branches from the winter display in green and pink.
-I did the same colors on a couple of Dollar Store wicker balls that I then stuck onto bamboo stakes and stuck all these into the soil careful not to stab any bulbs.
+I re-used the curly willow branches from the winter display and spray painted them in bright green and pink.
+A couple of Dollar Store wicker balls make instant planter picks with a coat of paint then stuck onto bamboo stakes.

 My garden has little critters, mushrooms and oddities hiding in it….like this little yellow froggy who gets to hang out in this planter for spring.